Dr Andrew McCaig

 Research interests

-I teach in all years of the undergraduate programme, including geological maps in first and second years, and Plate Tectonics in first and third years.
-I also lead a field mapping training course to NW Scotland and regularly supervise student field projects in the Pyrenees.
+I have taught in all years of the undergraduate programme, including geological maps in first and second years, and Plate Tectonics in first and third years.
+I have designed and led a field mapping training course to NW Scotland, and led or helped with field classes in Cyprus, Spain, S Wales and Ireland.
+I regularly supervise student field projects in the Pyrenees, and have led project modules at level 3 and level 5..

 - Institute of Geophysics and Tectonics